X-ray Safety Program Manual

 The Permit Holder is responsible for reporting all accidents/incidents involving X-ray sources:

-- For incidents involving students, visitors and others, the Permit Holder must complete the “Accident/Incident e Form for Students, Contractors, and Visitors”
+1. For incidents involving employees, students, visitors and others, the Permit Holder must submit an Accident/Incident eForm

-Where an X-ray worker has received in one quarter a dose above the annual limit (5 mSv for whole-body exposure of 50 mSv for any individual organ) set out in Column 4 of the Schedule of the Ministry of Labour X-ray Safety R.R.O.
+Where an X-ray worker has received in one quarter a dose above the annual limit (5 mSv for whole-body exposure of 50 mSv for any individual organ) set out in Column 4 of the Schedule of X-ray Safety Code R.R.O.
 1990, Reg.
-861, the XSO will investigate the cause of exposure and will provide a report in writing to the Director of Ministry of Labour, Immigration, Training and Skills Development (MOL) and the Joint Health and Safety Committee of the findings and of the corrective actions taken.
+861, the XSO will investigate the cause of exposure and will provide a report in writing to the Director of Ministry of Labour, Immigration, Training and Skills Development (MLITSD) and the Joint Health and Safety Committee of the findings and of the corrective actions taken.

 When an accident, failure of any equipment or other incident occurs that may have resulted in a dose received by an X-ray worker is more than the annual limit (50 mSv for whole-body exposure, 150 mSv for the lens of the eye exposure, or 500 mSv for any other individual organ) set out in Column 3 of the Schedule of the Ministry of Labour X-ray Safety R.R.O.
 1990, Reg.
 861, the PH will notify immediately the Office of Environmental Health and Safety (EHS).
 EHS will inform, by telephone, or other direct means the Director of Ministry of Labour, Immigration, Training and Skills Development and the Joint Health and Safety Committee.
 The PH should also send to the EHS a written report of the circumstances of the accident or failure.
-EHS will send this report to the Director of the Ontario MOL.
+EHS will send this report to the Director of the Ontario MLITSD.

-All reportable accidents/incidents must be reported to the Office of Environmental Health and Safety within 24 hr so that the appropriate report is filed with the Workplace Safety and Insurance Board.
+All reportable accidents/incidents must be reported to EHS within 24 hr so that the appropriate report is filed with the Workplace Safety and Insurance Board.

-When a known or suspected accident is reported to the Permit Holder/X-ray sources supervisor or the Office of Environmental Health and Safety, the X-ray sources worker with a suspected injury will be referred to the appropriate University Health Service or hospital
+When a known or suspected accident is reported to the Permit Holder/X-ray sources supervisor or the Office of Environmental Health and Safety, the X-ray sources worker with a suspected injury will be referred to the appropriate University Health Service or hospital.

-8 Personal Dosimetry
+8 Dosimetry Program

 All X-ray workers, supervisors or PHs working with, or within the vicinity of, an open beam X-ray source shall wear whole-body and ring personal dosimeters.
 If the door of a cabinet X-ray machine is open, the interlock is bypassed for repair, maintenance or beam alignment, the X-ray source must be considered an open beam system.

-The XSO will verify that the dose recorded by the personal dosimeter is reasonable and appropriate in the circumstances and will notify an inspector of the Ontario MOL of any dose that is above the regulatory limits.
+The XSO will verify that the dose recorded by the personal dosimeter is reasonable and appropriate in the circumstances and will notify an inspector of the Ontario MLITSD of any dose that is above the regulatory limits.

 The RPS will retain the personal dosimeter records for 3 years.
 The National Dose Registry of Health Canada keeps lifetime exposure records.